IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

 ### Results
 I modified the `plutus-use-cases` test to analyse all of the validators.
-Some of the analysis involved "minimising" the validators, by which I mean applying the transformations in the second-last column of the table in the [type erasure document](./Erasure.md): removing all kinds, types, and type-related information from the AST; removing all textual names; and replacing unique indentifiers in names with De Bruin indices.
-The serialsed versions still included unit annotations, so could be made slightly smaller.
+Some of the analysis involved "minimising" the validators, by which I mean applying the transformations in the second-last column of the table in the [type erasure document](./Erasure.md): removing all kinds, types, and type-related information from the AST; removing all textual names; and replacing unique identifiers in names with De Bruijn indices.
+The serialised versions still included unit annotations, so could be made slightly smaller.

 The information collected (and summarised in the table below) was as follows: